XioDone/eslint-config/README.md

 <h2>@xiodone/eslint-config</h2>

-This package is not an ESLint plugin; it is a rule set for configuring [@antfu/eslint-config](https://github.com/antfu/eslint-config).
+This package is not an ESLint plugin, it is a rule set for configuring [@antfu/eslint-config](https://github.com/antfu/eslint-config).

 ## Install